edgarinhm/smtalent-react-ecommerce-challenge/README.md

 ### React, Design, and Data Standards

 - Use shallow and only import the properties you need from zustand stores
-- Do not disable compiler warnings on dependency arrays (unless absolutely necessary).
-Also be specific about what you use in dependency arrays for hooks
+- Do not disable compiler warnings on dependency arrays (unless absolutely necessary)
+  - Also be specific about what you use in dependency arrays for hooks
 - Functions and business logic should be pulled into their own hooks/services.
 - Always handle undefined, don't default to empty objects
 - Cleanup broadcast channels and listeners in hooks